What Successful People Do In the First 15 Minutes of Their Morning

 You can (and probably should) shut your alarm off… Just fight the urge to jump right to facebook/email/CNN etc.

-Try it.
 You may be surprised how much you like it…or how much you feel behind the rest of the day.

 How to Live A Great Life | Lewis Howes | Goalcast

 More morning habits of successful people to help you grow

 4. Write a list of their to-do’s for the day

 Honestly, I totally scoffed AND laughed when my mentor told me to write a to-do list each day.